godotengine/godot-docs/classes/class_world2d.rst

 | *Getter* | get_direct_space_state() |
 +----------+--------------------------+

 Direct access to the world's physics 2D space state.
 Used for querying current and potential collisions.
-Must only be accessed from the main thread within ``_physics_process(delta)``.
+When using multi-threaded physics, access is limited to ``_physics_process(delta)`` in the main thread.

 ----